AndrewPDev/andrews-python-projects/README.md

 ## 📋 Overview

 This repository contains Python scripts and tools developed for educational and professional use.
-Currently featuring a hash identification tool for cybersecurity analysis and a CSV/Excel analyzer for data processing.
+Currently featuring a hash identification tool for cybersecurity analysis, a CSV/Excel analyzer for data processing, and an SEO website analyzer for optimization auditing.

 ---